 Again she moved closer, but this time Dusten was prepared for it.
 He jerkily turned to the side, yanking the bedspread with him.
 Morgane lost her footing and landed with her face on the pillow instead of on him.

 “If I hadn’t saved you, you’d be just as dead as all the others now!”

 “Dead?
 What are you talking about?
-Which others?”
+What others?”

 “You’re lying!
 It can’t be!”

 “I never lie!”
 Anger mingled in her lustful gaze.
 “See for yourself!”